arpcard/rgi/README.rst

       rgi main --input_sequence /path/to/protein_input.fasta --output_file /path/to/output_file --input_type protein --local -a DIAMOND -n 40

-Running RGI using GNU Parallel
+Running RGI main using GNU Parallel
 --------------------------------------------

 System wide and writing log files for each input file.
 Note: add code below to script.sh then run with `./script.sh /path/to/input_files`.